Product Management for Health and Nutrition

 Non-Food

-- The information reported only covers jointly developed products (Private Brand: PB) and general products (National Brand: NB) sold through various CP ALL offline and online channels
+Remarks: The information reported only covers jointly developed products (Private Brand: PB) sold through various CP ALL offline and online channels

 Nutritional Labelling on Products

-Display nutrition labels information of Guideline Daily Amounts (GDA) by the voluntary for ready-to-eat food at 46%
+Display nutrition labels information of Guideline Daily Amounts (GDA) by the voluntary for Ready-to-Eat Food and Beverage at

 Risks and Opportunities